-- Theme parks, water parks, entertainment parks or outdoor adventure parks, cultural or historical interpretive educational centers or museums, motor speedways, indoor or outdoor entertainment centers or complexes, attractions created around a natural phenomenon or scenic landscape and marinas open to the public with a minimum private investment of not less than ten million dollars (\$10,000,000); - 2) A hotel with a minimum private investment of forty million dollars (\$40,000,000) in land, buildings, architecture, engineering, fixtures, equipment, furnishings, amenities and other related soft costs approved by the MDA.
-There must be a minimum private investment of one hundred and fifty thousand dollars (\$150,000) per guest room which can be included in the required minimum total investment of forty million dollars (\$40,000,000); or - 3) A public golf course with a minimum private investment of ten million dollars (\$10,000,000). - 4) A full service hotel with a minimum private investment of fifteen million dollars (\$15,000,000) in land, buildings, architecture, engineering, fixtures, equipment, furnishings, amenities and other related soft costs approved by the MDA; a minimum private investment of two hundred thousand dollars (\$200,000) per guest room or suite included in the fifteen million dollars (\$15,000,000); a minimum of twenty-five (25) guest rooms or suites; and guest amenities such as restaurants, spas and other amenities as determined by the MDA.
-In a county where the Grammy Museum Mississippi or the Mississippi Arts and Entertainment Center is located the minimum private investment per guest room or suite is decreased to one hundred and fifty thousand dollars (\$150,000) included in the fifteen million dollars (\$15,000,000). - 5) A tourism attraction located within an entertainment district, which is an area designated by a county or municipality in which entertainment services are centered, that is open to the public, has seating to accommodate at least forty (40) persons, is open at least five (5) days per week from at least 6:00 p.m. until midnight, serves food and beverages, and provides live entertainment at least three (3) nights per week. - 6) A cultural retail attraction.
-Cultural retail attractions cannot qualify for this incentive after 7/1/14; - 7) A tourism attraction located within a historic district where the district is listed in the National Register of Historic Places, where the tourism attraction is open to the public, has seating to accommodate at least forty (40) persons, is open at least five (5) days per week from at least 6:00 p.m. until midnight, serves food and beverages, and provides live entertainment at least three (3) nights per week.
+- Theme parks, water parks, entertainment parks or outdoor adventure parks, cultural or historical interpretive educational centers or museums, motor speedways, indoor or outdoor entertainment centers or complexes, convention centers, professional sports facilities, spas, attractions created around a natural phenomenon or scenic landscape and marinas open to the public with a minimum private investment of not less than ten million dollars (\$10,000,000); or - 2) A hotel with a minimum private investment of forty million dollars (\$40,000,000) in land, buildings, architecture, engineering, fixtures, equipment, furnishings, amenities, and other related soft costs approved by the MDA.
+There must be a minimum private investment of one hundred and fifty thousand dollars (\$150,000) per guest room which can be included in the required minimum total investment of forty million dollars (\$40,000,000); or - 3) A public golf course with a minimum private investment of ten million dollars (\$10,000,000); or - 4) A full service hotel with a minimum private investment of fifteen million dollars (\$15,000,000) in land, buildings, architecture, engineering, fixtures, equipment, furnishings, amenities and other related soft costs approved by the MDA; a minimum private investment of two hundred thousand dollars (\$200,000) per guest room or suite included in the fifteen million dollars (\$15,000,000); a minimum of twenty-five (25) guest rooms or suites; and guest amenities such as restaurants, spas and other amenities as determined by the MDA.
+In a county where the Grammy Museum Mississippi or the Mississippi Arts and Entertainment Center is located, in a county in which the Saenger Theater and the main campus of a state institution of higher learning are located, and in the downtown historic district of the city in which the NWCC Performing Arts Center is located, the minimum private investment per guest room or suite is decreased to one hundred and fifty thousand dollars (\$150,000) included in the fifteen million dollars (\$15,000,000); or - 5) A tourism attraction located within an entertainment district, which is an area designated by a county or municipality in which entertainment services are centered, that is open to the public, has seating to accommodate at least forty (40) persons, is open at least five (5) days per week from at least 6:00 p.m. until midnight, serves food and beverages, and provides live entertainment at least three (3) nights per week. - 6) A cultural retail attraction.
+Cultural retail attractions cannot qualify for this incentive after 7/1/14; or - 7) A tourism attraction located within a historic district where the district is listed in the National Register of Historic Places, where the tourism attraction is open to the public, has seating to accommodate at least forty (40) persons, is open at least five (5) days per week from at least 6:00 p.m. until midnight, serves food and beverages, and provides live entertainment at least three (3) nights per week; or - 8) A tourism attraction, located in a county bordered by the Mississippi River and including Interstate 69 and U.S. Highways 3, 4, and 61, with a minimum investment of one hundred million dollars (\$100,000,000) and subject to an urban renewal plan that redevelops two (2) hotels, a golf course and clubhouse, a shooting range and a convention center and develops and entertainment center and waterpark, together with other attraction -related amenities, on an area not less than two thousand (2,000) acres.